Nicoaedhel/url-screenshot_php/README.md

 # urlscreenshot

-A Composer php package for https://url-screenshot.com
+A php package for https://url-screenshot.com

 ## Usage

-First, install the package using Composer:

-    composer require urlscreenshot

-Then, require the package and use it like so:
+Require the package and use it like so:

 ```bash